Mexico : Safety by City

 So...
 How Safe Is Mexico City Really?

-When in Mexico City, do not be afraid if you see a lot of police force patrolling, since the historic center is patrolled in the early evening in order for the tourists to feel protected.
+When in Mexico City, do not be afraid if you see a lot of police force patrolling since the historic center is patrolled in the early evening for the tourists to feel protected.

 - Visas - Whether you will need a visa or not when coming to Mexico depends on your nationalities.
-Citizens of the US, Canada, EU, Israel and Japan do not have to obtain it.
+Citizens of the US, Canada, the EU, Israel, and Japan do not have to obtain it.

 - Weather - Mexico City has a very good climate, which allows tourists to come throughout the whole year.
 The period from December to April is the high season.
 Mexico City has two seasons, dry one from November to April, and the rainy season from May to October.